oraclek76/ansible-aci-mso-ports/README.md

   This script will loop allowing multiple ports during the execution of the playbook.

 ###  !!!
 NOTE !!!
 This does NOT DEPLOY the ports.
-This only creates inside of the MSO.
+This only assigns the ports inside of the MSO configuration.

 ### Requriements:
  The following objects are created in the MSO: